Go Ahead, Ping Me

 That ping—the pulse of sound waves—dates to World War II, and it has a more menacing feel than the modern uses, one that harks back to the earliest 19th century uses of ping.
 The original word is imitative—or onomatopoeic—in origin, like whoosh and zing.
 In the earliest available evidence both the noun and the verb ping had first to do with the sharp, metallic sound a bullet makes when it hits something.
 Ping was too useful, though, to be so limited: over time both the noun and the verb came to be applied to similar sounds made by less threatening objects—like bells and typewriters.

-In the early 20th century ping was used to refer to the sound your car's engine makes when the ignition process isn't working correctly—also known as a knock.
+Since the early 20th century ping has been used to refer to the sound your car's engine makes when the ignition process isn't working correctly—also known as a knock.
 That ping is a bad sign for your car, but if you fix the problem, you'll have dodged that first kind of ping entirely.

 Words We're Watching talks about words we are increasingly seeing in use but that have not yet met our criteria for entry.